sasank98/Reward-engineering-on-Robotic-Arm/README.md

 # Reward engineering on Robotic Arm

-Implemented reinforcement learning algorithms on a Robotic arm in Panda-gym environment Changed the reward functions from the standard panda-gym environment to improve the stability, changes were made in the custom_gym directory
+Implemented reinforcement learning algorithms on a Robotic arm in panda-gym environment Changed the reward functions from the standard panda-gym environment to improve the stability, changes were made in the custom_gym directory
 `custom_gym` is cloned from panda-gym and changes in the reward function were made in the `panda_tasks` directory so the model can be directly trained without the `panda-gym library`